cog-data/Scybernethics/README.md

 - My Perplexity public account, about questions of interest in the development of my scybernethics conception and expression (direct links also disseminated in my X/Twitter account):
 username: soto31419705

+- Beginning of the "Nexus Project", to create a scybernethics assistant/(multi)agent.

 ## LICENSE:
 All material in this repository are under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license.